Samekas123/hdbits/docs/Emby.md

 3. Enter your username manually.

-4. Host: Refer to your email
+4. Host: Refer to your email.

 5. Port: Clear any text here and leave it empty or type the correct port 443.

-6. Username: Refer to your email
+6. Username: Refer to your email.

-7. Password: Refer to your email
+7. Password: Refer to your email.

 **In the Emby app playback settings, ensure that "Enable Refresh Rate Switching" and "Prefer Exact Refresh Rate" are enabled for a smoother viewing experience.**